Nerve Conduction Velocity

 - You may experience minor discomfort for a few seconds.

-- The stimulation of the nerve and the detected response will be displayed on an oscilloscope (a monitor that displays electrical activity in the form of waves).
+- The stimulation of the nerve and the response will be displayed on a monitor.

 What happens after an NCV?